 \end{proof}

-The following subsection analyzes the convergence of DEAL under the global KL property and presents its complexity analysis.
+The following subsection analyzes the convergence of DEAL under the global KL property and derives explicit iteration complexity bounds.

-\subsection{{\bf Convergence and complexity under global KL conditions}}
+\subsection{{\bf Convergence and Complexity Under Global KL Conditions}}

-In Theorems~\ref{thm:GlobConv-s} and \ref{thm:LinConvWeakDeal-s}, the global and linear convergence of DEAL is established at a critical point under the KL property.
-Imposing the global KL condition yields analogous results, with the stronger guarantee of convergence to an optimal solution.
-Furthermore, the global KL framework enables a complexity analysis of DEAL
+In Theorems~\ref{thm:GlobConv-s} and \ref{thm:LinConvWeakDeal-s}, we have established the global and linear convergence of DEAL at a critical point under the KL property.
+Imposing the global KL condition yields analogous results, with a stronger guarantee of convergence to a global optimal solution.
+Furthermore, the global KL framework enables the complexity analysis of DEAL.